jeremymcrae/ld_estimator/README.md

 Computes linkage disequilibrium in python.
 This uses the maximum-likelihood of [Excoffier & Slatkin](https://doi.org/10.1093/oxfordjournals.molbev.a040269), just converted from [HaploView](https://github.com/jazzywhit/Haploview) to c++ , with python bindings.
-It's not too slow, can calculate ~1000 pairs per second.
+It's not too slow, can calculate ~1500 pairs per second from the HapMap Phase 3 VCFs.

 ### Installation
 The simplest way to install ld_estimator is through pip: